MattBSG/ModTools/README.md

 If you don't want to make your own, I host my own 24/7 bot.
 You can invite my ModTools instance at this link: https://discordapp.com/oauth2/authorize?client_id=237760867968614402&scope=bot&permissions=536345663

-I have a discord server [here](https://discord.gg/5ABH7p5) that I and others stream from and test our bots.
+I have a discord server [here](https://discord.gg/5ABH7p5) that I and others test our bots.
 Feel free to drop in and visit us in our chill spot.